Large Relativistic Corrections to Nonrelativistic $M1$ Transitions in Heavy Quarkonium: The theoretical method

 For vector meson, whose $J^P=1^{-}$, the general form of the relativistic wave function can be constructed using the total momentum $P$, the internal relative momentum $q$, the polarization vector $\epsilon$, gamma matrix, and radial wave function, etc. We combine these physical quantities to construct a general relativistic wave function representation $\varphi$ with quantum number $1^-$, consisting of a total of 16 terms.
 However, we do not intend to present the expression for $\varphi$.
 Instead, we show the positive-energy wave function $\varphi^{++}$. $\varphi^{++}$ is derived directly from $\varphi$ (see Reference \cite{Wang:2005qx} for details), and they share an identical structure.
 Since we have chosen the instantaneous approximation, 8 terms containing $P\cdot q=P\cdot q_{_{\bot}}$ become zero.
 Then the positive energy wave function of the $1^{--}$ ($\psi$ or $\Upsilon$) meson \cite{Wang:2005qx} is written as,

-$A_{i} (i=1\sim8)$ are related to the four independent radial wave functions $a_{3}$, $a_{4}$, $a_{5}$, and $a_{6}$ of $\varphi$, which are functions of $-{q}_{\bot}^{2}$.
-By solving the Salpeter equation, we can obtain the numerical solution of the radial wave functions.
+$A_{i} (i=1\sim8)$ are related to the four independent radial wave functions $a_{3}$, $a_{4}$, $a_{5}$, and $a_{6}$ of $\varphi$, which are functions of $-{q}_{\bot}^{2}$. {In this case, Eq.(\ref{1-}) represents the most general form of the relativistic wave function (in the instantaneous approximation) for a $1^-$ meson, encompassing all possibilities.
+That is to say, all higher-order $-{q}_{\bot}^{2}$ contributions are incorporated into the radial wave functions.
+Therefore, this wave function effectively includes results equivalent to expanding $q_{\bot}$ to infinite orders in the expansion method.} By solving the Salpeter equation, we can obtain the numerical solution of the radial wave functions.
 And they have the following relationships,

 where $m$ and $w=\sqrt{m^2-q_{_\bot}^2}$ are the mass and energy of the quark (antiquark), respectively.

 Next, we will explain that the wave function of the vector meson based on the $J^P$ assignment is not a pure $S$ wave, but rather a mixture of $S$, $P$, and $D$ waves.
 When we transform the coordinate system to spherical coordinates, the positive-energy wave function of $1^{--}$ in Eq. (\ref{1-}) becomes \cite{Chang:2004im},